KOALAaufPILLEN/KoalaSleep/README.md

 ## Prerequisites

-- KoalaSleep does not require installation as it runs on a server.
+- KoalaSleep does not require installation as it runs on a Webserver.
 But it can be downloaded and used as a program for Windows, Android, Ios, Linux, and MacOs.
 - Simply log in with your KoalaSleep account and use the interface to configure your Steam accounts.

 ## Usage